 Merchandising is essential for three reasons: variety, product placement, and promotions.
 Customers will see the variety of products available with strategic product placement.
 Then, they will be motivated to make a purchase when you promote a sale.

-We offer technology that lets you organize your match invoices, audit sales, address import/export requirements, pay suppliers, and allocate merchandise.
+We offer technology that lets you organize your match invoices(PDF), audit sales, address import/export requirements, pay suppliers, and allocate merchandise.
 It's all about automation, efficiency, and scale.

 Store design and layout will guide customers through the store and its products.
 Consider if you want a more open space that lets people move freely.
 Or, you may wish to guide people through a more specific path.

 Inventory visibility is crucial to the customer experience.
 Maintaining accurate store inventory lets you shift more quickly to meet consumer demands, whether in store, outside/curbside, or on other channels.

 Product displays will showcase all your essential products.
 Even the best products will not sell well if customers aren't attracted to them.

 Product selection refers to the products themselves.
 You need to display them at the right time to attract customers.

 For instance, consider which products complement each other.
 Which items could be sold together?
 How do products enhance your brand image?

 Pricing strategy refers to how you will price the items you display.
 Products need to generate a profit while still being a competitive buy for consumers.
 You can use merchandising to promote pricing strategy, such as showing a sign with a sale price on it.